microsoft/vstest/docs/Overview.md

     public string?
 Package { get; set; }

-    // Test adapter mapped to the sources it should process. public Dictionary<string, IEnumerable<string>> AdapterSourceMap { get; private set; }
+    // Test adapter mapped to the sources it should process. "_none_" is used when there
+    // is no adapter determined.
+    public Dictionary<string, IEnumerable<string>> AdapterSourceMap { get; private set; }